markk628/SeatGeekAPI/ReadMe.md

 ![](static/favorite2.gif)

 ## Current Status
 * Still working on logic issue for favorites.
-The heart does not appear in the home controller and when tapped in the details controller it does not change unless the user goes back to home
+The heart does not appear in the home controller unless app is relaunched.
+When tapped in the details controller it does not change unless the user goes back to home
-* Optimizing and refactoring

 ## Tools
 * [Kingfisher](https://github.com/onevcat/Kingfisher)